Year 6 Class - 6P - Summer - 2018 - 2019

 Children should read at home every night as part of their homework and ensure that their reading record is signed by an adult.

-Please feel free to explore our web page and have a look at some of the exciting things we are up to this Spring term!
+Please feel free to explore our web page and have a look at some of the exciting things we are up to this Summer term!

 If you fancy some extra spelling homework, then see if you can spell all of the Year 5 and 6 Statutory Spellings!